shopsys/shopsys/docs/cookbook/adding-a-new-email-template.md

 ```

 You can see we used several variable placeholders in this template (`{fullname}`, `{email}`, and `{password_reset_url}`).
-Right now they are treated as plain text.
+Right now, they are treated as plain text.
 We will allow to replace them with real values in the next step.

 !!! note
-    In the example above we translated email subject and body.
+    In the example above, we translated the email subject and body.
     Don't forget to [dump translations](../introduction/console-commands-for-application-management-phing-targets.md#translations-dump).

 ## Replacing variables with values

 We want to be able to use several variables and replace them with real values when the email should be sent.
-To do that, we update previously created `PasswordChangedMail` class.
+To do that, we update the previously created `PasswordChangedMail` class.

 First, we add constants representing each variable to be able to reference them in code.